pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 > HA the 2nd Oddish if you leveled early from Moon Exp
 - Teach Thrash in slot 2 over WG

-> If you happen to have 35+ HP and 0 Mega Punches, pick up the [hidden Ether](https://gunnermaniac.com/pokeworld?map=1#288/3) and use it on Mega Punch before using Escape Rope in Bill Menu.

 > Note: Can heal to just 48+ HP if low on Potions or on bad pace; or can take the center on any HP if pace is good enough to skip fly red bar

 **Bill Menu**